What's Your Flava?

 "What's Your Flava?" is a song by British singer Craig David.
-It was released on 28 October 2002 as the first single from his second studio album Slicker Than Your Average (2002).
+It was released on 28 October 2002 as the first single from his second studio album, Slicker Than Your Average (2002).
 It peaked at number eight on the UK Singles Chart.
 Despite only peaking at number 104 on the US Billboard Hot 100, a much lower position than previous singles "Fill Me In" and "7 Days", it was included on the soundtrack for the 2003 American film What a Girl Wants.

-In 2003, the song was used in a commercial for Mattel's highly unsuccessful Flavas dolls.
+In 2003, the song was used in a commercial for Mattel's unsuccessful Flavas dolls.
 In 2007, an edited and condensed version of the song was used for Popeyes Chicken commercials.
 There is a remix, featuring American rapper Twista.

 Chart performance

 The single charted at No. 8 in the United Kingdom, tying with the previous single, "Rendezvous".
 It also charted at No. 9 in Canada, No. 10 in Australia, No. 22 in the Republic of Ireland and No. 4 on the Billboard Bubbling Under Hot 100 chart in the United States.